Leonan (footballer, born 2000)

-Leonan Santos de Abreu (born 5 August 2000), simply known as Leonan, is a Brazilian footballer who plays as a centre-back for Capivariano.
+Leonan Santos de Abreu (born 5 August 2000), simply known as Leonan, is a Brazilian footballer who plays as a centre-back for Figueirense loan by Capivariano.

 Career

 Leonan was born in Campos dos Goytacazes, Rio de Janeiro, and represented Vasco da Gama and Desportivo Brasil as a youth.
 After making his senior debut with the latter in 2019, he would serve loan deals at União Suzano and XV de Jaú before signing for Capivariano ahead of the 2023 season.

 On 3 July 2023, Leonan was loaned to Série B side Sampaio Corrêa for the remainder of the year.
 He returned to his parent club after just one match, and moved to Treze also in a temporary deal on 29 March 2024, before joining Hercílio Luz also on loan on 18 September.

 Back to Capivariano for the 2025 Campeonato Paulista Série A2, Leonan was an undisputed starter during the competition, helping in the club's promotion as champions and being named in the Team of the year.
 On 11 April of that year, he was announced at Série A side Mirassol on loan.